-We have created carbon emissions and climate risk scorecards for our equity funds which calculate each fund's annual carbon intensity compared to the MSCI World Index (or relevant benchmark).
-The scorecard uses data and analysis from various third-party data providers to assess the portfolio holdings' transition risk and physical risk exposures and the alignment to carbon emissions and climate change initiatives against the associated index.
-We use these scorecards in-house at present.

-Our scorecards for carbon emissions and climate risk at the portfolio level enable us to compare each fund's data and monitor data at company level.

 We conduct analysis to understand carbon and climate-related risks.
+We have internal carbon emissions and climaterelated risk scorecards for our equity funds which calculate each fund's annual carbon intensity compared to its relevant benchmark.
+The scorecards use data and analysis from various third-party data providers to assess portfolio companies carbon emissions, their associated transition risk and physical risk exposures, and their alignment to climate change initiatives and emission reduction targets.
+This enables us to compare each fund's climate-related exposures and monitor data at a company level to track progress in this area, in turn highlighting engagement priorities for our investee companies.

-This analysis has fed into our engagement activity and has had an influence on our collaboration with external initiatives.
+Our climate-related analysis has fed into our engagement activity and has had an influence on our collaboration with external initiatives.
 At Guinness we believe working collaboratively with other investors and investor groups allows us to achieve better outcomes, both for the market and our individual clients.
 We participate in several external initiatives which we detail further later in this section.
-For example, as part of the Specialist Equity team's activity, the Global Energy Fund is part of the Devon Energy CA100+ group.
+For example, as part of the Specialist Equity team's activity, the Global Energy Fund is part of the Imperial Oil CA100+ group.
 We discuss this engagement under Principle 10.
-A member of our investment team is also the chair on the UKSIF analyst committee.
+A member of our Responsible Investment team is also on the UKSIF analyst committee.
 This allows us to raise issues and questions more easily with like-minded peers to allow for collaborative discussions with experts in the area.
-As we begin to better understand our portfolio companies' exposure to carbon and climate risk through our analysis, it will allow us to make more meaningful next steps in our investment processes.
+As we begin to better understand our portfolio companies' exposure to carbon and climate-related risk through our analysis, we are able to take more meaningful next steps in our investment processes.